Vallery

 About the Campervan

-Location: Vallery lives in Titirangi approx. 20km from Auckland airport and Auckland CBD.
-If you’re driving your own car, it can be safely parked at the property (off-road) while you’re away.
+Location: Vallery lives in St Heliers approx. 18km from Auckland airport and 10km from Auckland CBD.
+If you’re driving your own car, it can be safely parked at the property while you’re away.

 In The Cab: 3 seats in the cab up front (all with 3-point seat belts); reversing camera and USB ports for charging phones.
-You can also pair you phone to the stereo.
+You can also pair your phone to the stereo.

 Kitchen Area: The interior height is 1.96m so virtually everyone can stand up comfortably.
 Vallery has a two-burner gas stove,sink and generous sized fridge.
 Handcrafted plates, bowls and mugs plus glasses, cutlery, knife set (sharp!), wide range of utensils, 3 pans and a fry pan all with lids, mixing/serving bowls, stovetop kettle and coffee pot; salt and pepper.
 It also comes with placements, tea towels and other accessories.